 FedKF Variants.
 When FedKF training is finished, either the ACA model or the OCA model can serve as the final model to be used.
 Depending on which model is used as the final model, FedKF has two variants: FedKF (ACA) and FedKF (OCA).
 Besides, during the local training in FedKF, the OCA model serves as the teacher model, and the ACA model serves as the local model, so in each communication round, the amount of data in downlink communication (from server to client) is doubled compared with FedAvg.
 If we use the ACA model to serve as both the teacher model and the local model, then the amount of data in downlink communication does not increase in each communication round.
 This FedKF variant is denoted as FedKF-.
 We call it the communication-efficient variant in this paper.
 Note that in FedKF-, the student model is trained based on both the KL loss and the CE loss, so the student model (starting from the ACA model) is evolving along with the local training process.
 In contrast, the teacher model (always the ACA model) is fixed during the local training.
 To sum up, we have four FedKF variants: FedKF (ACA), FedKF (OCA), FedKF- (ACA), and FedKF- (OCA).
 Solutions in Comparison.
-We compare four FedKF variants with previous FL algorithms, including FedAvg [2], FedProx [11], FedGen [13], FedGKD [14], and q-FFL [15].
-For q-FFL, we use FedAvg as its optimization method, and it is also called q-FedAvg in [15].
+We compare four FedKF variants with previous FL algorithms, including FedAvg [1], FedProx [10], FedGen [12], FedGKD [13], and q-FFL [14].
+For q-FFL, we use FedAvg as its optimization method, and it is also called q-FedAvg in [14].

 Datasets.
-We conduct experiments on three datasets, including EMNIST [33], CIFAR-10, and CIFAR-100 [36].
+We conduct experiments on three datasets, including EMNIST [32], CIFAR-10, and CIFAR-100 [35].
 For EMNIST, we only use a subset of the dataset by randomly sampling 10% from each class.
 Each client's local dataset is split into 80% training set and 20% testing set randomly.
-Following previous works [12]-[14], [17], we use Dirichlet distribution to model heterogeneous data.
+Following previous works [11]-[13], [16], we use Dirichlet distribution to model heterogeneous data.
 The Dirichlet distribution $\mathbf{Dir}K(\alpha)$ has a adjustable concentration parameter $\alpha$ .
 A smaller $\alpha$ implies a higher data heterogeneity across different clients.
 For example, the statistical heterogeneity among clients on CIFAR-10 with different concentration parameters $\alpha$ is shown in Fig. 4.

 Implementation & Training Details.
-The proposed FedKF and solutions in comparison are all implemented in PyTorch [37] and evaluated on a Linux server with two TITAN RTX GPUs.
+The proposed FedKF and solutions in comparison are all implemented in PyTorch [36] and evaluated on a Linux server with two TITAN RTX GPUs.
+Following most of the previous studies on FL, we simulate the computation of IoT devices (i.e., clients) on the Linux server and then measure FedKF performance.
 Since the learning process is exactly the same, the performance metrics measured are accurate in our experiments.

 For the shared global model, two different neural network models are used.
-ResNet-8 [32] is used for CIFAR-10/100 and LeNet-5 [31] is used for EMNIST.
-Note that Batch Normalization (BN) fails on heterogeneous training data due to the statistics of running mean and variance for the clients' data [38]; we replace BN with Group Normalization (GN) to produce stabler results and set the number of channels of each group as 1.
-For the generator used in data-free KD, we use a deep convolutional generator used in [39] and replace tanh activation function in the last layer by sigmoid.
+ResNet-8 [31] is used for CIFAR-10/100 and LeNet-5 [30] is used for EMNIST.
+Note that Batch Normalization (BN) fails on heterogeneous training data due to the statistics of running mean and variance for the clients' data [37]; we replace BN with Group Normalization (GN) to produce stabler results and set the number of channels of each group as 1.
+For the generator used in data-free KD, we use a deep convolutional generator used in [38] and replace tanh activation function in the last layer by sigmoid.